aumpierre-unb/Psychrometrics-for-GNU-Octave/README.md

 Once pressure is an indirect measure of the number of particles in the system, the amount of particles in the gaseous phase is indirectly refereed to as saturation pressure.

 The thermodynamic state where the smallest amount of energy removed from the gaseous phase produces an incipient condensed phase is called *dew point*.
-Dew point is characterized by the dew temperature and the saturation pressure.
+Dew point is characterized by the dew point temperature and the saturation pressure.

 ### Humidity & Relative Humidity